What is Bitcoin Blockchain?

 If you say that bitcoin is a cryptocurrency, you are correct.
 It is a form of electronic cash that functions just as general currency units.
 BUT there is much more to dwell on bitcoins.

 Bitcoin is basically a digital currency that was created in the year 2009.
 With a promise of lower transaction fees than traditional online payment mechanisms unlike government-issued currencies, bitcoin has emerged as a popular trend in recent years.
 Bitcoins do not exist physically; rather, they are maintained as balances on a public ledger in the cloud, which are verified by a massive amount of computing power.
-Despite not being a legal tender, bitcoin is quite high on popularity and in due course of time, it has stimulated the launch of other virtual currencies collectively referred to as Altcoins.
+Despite not being a legal tender, bitcoin is quite high in popularity, and in due course of time, it has stimulated the launch of other virtual currencies collectively referred to as Altcoins.

 PS: According to the official Bitcoin Foundation, the word “Bitcoin” is capitalized in the context of referring to the entity or concept, whereas “bitcoin” is written in the lower case when referring to a quantity of the currency or as units.